-We have audited the accompanying financial statements of Louisiana Sheriffs' Automobile Program (a quasi-public organization) (the Program), which comprise the statement of net position as of June 30, 2023, and the related statements of revenues, expenses, and changes in net position, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Louisiana Sheriffs' Automobile Program (a quasi-public organization) (the "Program"), which comprise the statements of net position as of June 30, 2024 and 2023, and the related statements of revenues, expenses, and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements, which collectively comprise the Program's basic financial statements.

-In our opinion, the 2023 financial statements referred to above present fairly, in all material respects, the financial position of the Program as of June 30, 2023, and the changes in financial position and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Program as of June 30, 2024 and 2023, and the changes in financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.